zddgame

 Dragon Nest Q&A with Daniel Choi

-Dragon Nest Q&A with Daniel Choi-September 2024
+Dragon Nest Q&A with Daniel Choi-November 2024

 Malaysian and Singaporean players wanting to get into a new online fix can look forward to the upcoming Asian version of Dragon Nest.
 During last week's Asian launch event at The Hard Rock Hotel, Singapore, we spoke to Daniel Choi, business development director of the game, to spill the beans about this version of the title.